In January 2011, Zlata Relin from Buckets and Spades contacted reinteractive with a problem.

 This has also included continuing site development, adding major functionality that both Buckets and Spades and customers long desired, with minimum disruption and downtime.

-“From the first meeting I had with reInteractive I could tell that this company was serious and professional in it's approach to tailoring a website solution for our business.
-We were looking to design and build a solution within a very short time limit, and reInteractive catered to this by using a systematic approach.
-Given the constrains and difficulties associated with linking our point of sale to our web store, we are thrilled with the outcome.
-Mikel along with personal service provided by his team on this project (Jason & Dave) were very thorough in dealings, and were always responsive to any questions/suggestions and the whole process was very collaborative from all involved.
-There 'can do' attitude along with flexible approach allowed us to collectively achieve the desired outcome.
-The dedication cannot be question as i honestly believe that some times they don't sleep :)
+“From the first meeting I had with reinteractive I could tell that this company was serious and professional in its approach to tailoring a website solution for our business.
+We were looking to design and build a solution within a very short time limit, and reinteractive catered to this by using a systematic approach.
+Given the constraints and difficulties associated with linking our point of sale to our web store, we are thrilled with the outcome.
+Mikel along with personal service provided by his team on this project were very thorough in dealings, and were always responsive to any questions/suggestions and the whole process was very collaborative from all involved.
+There 'can do' attitude along with their flexible approach allowed us to collectively achieve the desired outcome.
+Their dedication cannot be questioned as I honestly believe that sometimes they don't sleep :)

-We are delighted with result, which has transposed into increased online sales and positive feedback from our customers.
-We look forward to continuing to work with reInteractive on future developments and enhancements to ensure that we stay ahead of the game.
+We are delighted with the result, which has transposed into increased online sales and positive feedback from our customers.
+We look forward to continuing to work with reinteractive on future developments and enhancements to ensure that we stay ahead of the game.